15 Feb 2 weeks in Myanmar: the ultimate itinerary

 If you are looking for an accommodation in Mandalay, here are some suggestions:

 - Hotel by the Red Canal: a charming 3 stars boutique hotel with a central location close to the Mandalay Palace and Kuthodaw Pagoda.
 It has a pool, a spa and a beautiful traditional architecture (see photo above).
 It has received many travel and hospitality awards.
 Location: No.417, corner of 63 rd & 22nd Road Mandalay Aung Myae Tha Zan Township.
-More info: Hotel by the Red Canal.
-I stayed there for lovely 3 nights
+Book here: Hotel by the Red Canal.
+I stayed there for 3 lovely nights!

 - Budget option: Hotel Aurora is a good value for money option located close to the Mandalay Palace and Irrawaddy river.
 Location: No.190, 87th Street Between 26th Street and 27th Street Chan Aye Thar Zan Township.
 Near Zay Cho Market Mandalay, 05023.
-More info: Hotel Aurora.
+Book here: Hotel Aurora.
 I didn’t had the opportunity to stay here but it was recommended to me.

 Where to eat in Mandalay

 Here are some of the best places to eat in Mandalay:

 - Unique Mandalay tea room: this modern and upscale tea room is a great place to go for breakfast and lunch.
 They have a great variety of tasty local specialties but also Western dishes and cakes (see photos above).
 Location: 70th St, between 27th and 28th St, Mandalay.
 More info: Unique Mandalay Tea Room.

 - Pan cherry noodle house & café: this small and humble restaurant serves very good noodles and other local dishes for very cheap prices (see photos above).
 Location: Corner of 25th Street &, 82nd St, Mandalay 05071.
 More info: Pan Cherry Noodle House.